GameWithPixels/.github/profile/README.md

 software libraries that provide a straightforward access to the dice features while taking care of the technicalities of Bluetooth communications.

-We provide several implementation of the Pixels library to support a variety of platforms and frameworks which each having different requirements (programming language to use, available APIs to access Bluetooth, etc.)
+We provide several implementations of the Pixels library to support a variety of platforms and frameworks which each have different requirements (programming language to use, available APIs to access Bluetooth, etc.)

 ### Unity Plugin